 The how and not the what and why.
 More often than not, companies dedicate a large amount of innovation effort aimed at adding value to the how.
 This is a tactical innovation; it protects the how against competitors.

 The pronoun is more revealing: me.It refers to me.
 It is about me.
 It is about my personality and the things I wish to communicate to you, over distance at this moment and from this place.
 Give me more technology and I will use more verbs as I will want you to hear ME, see ME, smell ME, feel ME…I want, need, desire all the technology that will empower me, that will expand my capability and allow me to actualize all I want to express of my emotions, of myself, to you.
 To communicate my condition to you, where ever you may be.
 In other words the what and the deeper why.
 This is the field of Strategic Innovation, where value is created and pre competitive positions are established.
 So, What is the question for which the telephone was the answer?
 How do I express myself to you wherever you may be?
 And in this effort of expressing all of myself, I will use any technology that you, the telephone, the current technology, make available to me.
 I will use a photo camera, I will use video, I will use sounds, smells, motions, vibrations, flashing lights, ANYTHING that technology can and will invent and enable me to actualize "me" expressing myself to "you" more completely.

 From this, we gain the insight that allows us to forecast the future of what we now call a cell phone: the future of the cell phone is its past enhanced and actualized by current technology.
 Or, in a more generic definition: The future of an artifact is a measure of its capability to create the experience most conducive to emerge our latent behaviour, and the desires that shape who we are in our best representation.
 Unfolding the future is not about technology signals; it is about signals in us.

 THE CAPABILITY TO EXPLORE POSSIBILITY In a January 23, 2006 speech at the Ford Motor Company Business Review, Bill Ford, Chairman and CEO, Ford Motor Company, stated the needed change in the company's stale business model: "We're going to figure out what people want before they even know it – and then we're going to give it to them."
 Ford's statement is the opportunity and case for strategic creativity.
 Individuals and organizations expert at identifying latent behaviours and the shape of the technology experience that will allow them to emerge, will become indispensable to organizations in the next decade.
 Strategic Creativity is this new capability, bridging the gap between humanities, business, science, technology and the social sciences.
 Strategic foresight explores the significant possibilities at the intersection of new technology and emergent latent behaviour.
 The exploration of possibility requires imagination as a prerequisite for strategic change and innovation.

 IMAGINATION AS A SPACE OF POSSIBILITY On October 12, 1492, at dawn, a fleet of three ships - the Niña, the Pinta, and the Santa María – had first sighting of land since leaving Spain, two months earlier.
 The place was close to San Salvador, in the Bahamas.
 The people that greeted Columbus called it Guanahan.
 They were the Taíno, an indigenous culture who lived peacefully as farmers and fisherman.
 They traveled in dugout canoes, trading with other islands and sharing a common language while sustaining sensitive and respectful relationships with their environment.
 They were led by the Cacique, the chief, and advised by the Bohique, the village shaman.

 When Columbus and his men landed, the Taino greeted them with gifts of food and drink.
 They had never before seen white men, fully clothed with beards, and carrying all the fanfare of the Spanish Conquistadors.
 Accounts of the meeting emphasize the curiosity of both parties to learn about the other, although their agendas (especially that of the Spanish) may be questionable.
 However, after some time, the Taino and the Spanish found a way to communicate, and proceeded to ask questions about each culture.

+One unexplained detail bothered the Taino about the Spanish...
+"How did you get here?" they asked.
 "Well, we got here on these three big boats that you can see over there", replied the Spanish.
 "What boats?
 We can see no boats!"

 Puzzling?
 Not necessarily.
 While the Taino were not blind, they had never encountered such enormous boats, and had no way to understand what one of that size meant.
 They could look at it for hours and still not be able to see it.
 The Bohique of that village -the trickster - looked at their puzzled faces and said, "Close your eyes, and I will describe the boats to you".
 The Trickster was creating a space in their imagination for the possibility of a boat that big.
 The trickster was acting as a medium into the unseen possibilities, asking them to see with their mind first and with their eyes second.
 He knew that imagination creates meaning; one cannot see what one cannot imagine.

 MEANING AND METHOD Meaning is what humans create to construct a sense of reality- we are meaning making machines.
 We constantly try to make sense of our life by forming schemas about our experiences, actively constructing a context for identity that varies from person to person.
 These individual perceptions are what we base our values, goals, and aspirations on, and, in turn, those drive our behaviour and preferences.
 In short, the way we create meaning defines who we are and the choices we make.

 But how does something become meaningful?
 How does it become attached and integrated?
 We can make meaning by looking at how something connects to the world around us, and by how something connects to each of us.
 More than anything, for something to be meaningful that connection has to be immediately relevant, what will this mean for my life and me?
 How does this "new thing" fit, change or enhance the ecology of my life and that of my behaviour?

 THE DYNAMIC SYSTEM ECOLOGY OF BEHAVIOUR A system is a set of imposed constraints on a set of variables.
 The word "constraints" can be misleading in this context and often seen as a negative.
 It is a summary of what we may call parameters, boundaries, rules of conduct, controls or operators.
 Typical system representations are the places and situations we encounter everyday at work, at leisure, at home.